Welcome to The School of Education:

 So, you want to become a teacher or develop your teaching career?

-We are one of the leading providers of off-campus education to students all around the world.
-The University of New England has been a pioneer and leader in the provision of high quality distance education since it's inception as a college of the University of Sydney in 1938, followed by UNE becoming an independent University in 1954.
+We are one of the leading providers of online education to students all around the world.
+The University of New England has been a pioneer and leader in the provision of high-quality distance education since its inception as a college of the University of Sydney in 1938, followed by UNE becoming an independent University in 1954.

 Our on-campus courses are rated highly in graduate satisfaction with students benefiting from small class sizes and an excellent student-to-staff ratio.